MikeAlphaBravo/Deck_of_Cards/README.md

 _Next will be pulling the deck essentially looping through suits and then values within suits.
 Return the deck._

+_Then I will need to shuffle the 52 existing cards._

 _The goal of this app is to develop a deck of cards that has the ability by the user to be shuffled and drawn from._

 ## User Stories